GoogleCloudPlatform/generative-ai/gen-app-builder/search-web-app/README.md

        - `https://console.cloud.google.com/gen-app-builder/engines/website-search-engine_1681248733152/...`
        - Datastore ID is `website-search-engine_1681248733152`

-3. Configure Personalize
+3. Configure Recommendations
-   - Add the datastore id and engine id for your personalize engine to `PERSONALIZE_DATASTORE_IDs` in `consts.py`.
+   - Add the datastore id and engine id for your recommendations engine to `RECOMMENDATIONS_DATASTORE_IDs` in `consts.py`.
    - The datastore id is visible on the `Data > Details` page.
    - The engine id is the string after `/engines/` in the Cloud Console URL.
        - `https://console.cloud.google.com/gen-app-builder/engines/contracts-personalize_1687884886933/data/records`